Rental Living – Suburban single-family

 The UK housing market is chronically undersupplied and Build to Rent is an increasingly important long-term solution.
 While the majority of the BtR sector to date has been focused on urban, mid-to-high rise apartments, there is a significant and growing demand for suburban BtR.
 This segment of the BtR market is heavily undersupplied.

-Tech dense hubs with a highly educated workforce
+Knowledge dense hubs with a highly educated workforce

 Professionally-managed, large-scale, build-to-rent residential is widely recognised as an essential part of the solution and in recent years there has been a significant amount of investment in purpose-built, town-centre rental apartments.
 While this type of development forms an important component in the rental equation, MGT believes that the UK needs a more diversified rental housing strategy.